pedroCabrera/openvdb_to_softimage/README.md

 Restart Softimage.

-Check out the binaries in the downloads section ( and do not forget to install the [vs2015 redistr](https://www.microsoft.com/en-us/download/details.aspx?id=48145) on windows )
+Check out the binaries in the downloads section ( and do not forget to install [vs2015 redistr](https://www.microsoft.com/en-us/download/details.aspx?id=48145) on windows )